-Our Board met five times during 2011 excluding committee meetings.
-All of the directors attended at least 75% of all Board meetings and meetings of the committees on which they serve.
+Our Board met nine times during 2012 excluding committee meetings.
+All of the directors attended at least 75% of all Board meetings and meetings of the committees on which they serve, except for Mr. Smith.
 Although we have no formal policy with respect to director attendance at our annual meetings of stockholders, we encourage our directors to attend.
-All of our directors except Mr. Smith and Mr. Randall attended our 2011 Annual Meeting.
+All of our directors except Mr. Greene and Mr. Smith attended our 2012 Annual Meeting.